 Although, of course, life and work wasn’t always this way, interestingly, 74% of survey respondents say their employees had the opportunity to work from home before the pandemic, but only when necessary and only after receiving their manager's approval.

 Making It Possible to Work from Home

 Despite the pandemic, HR technology has continued to make recruitment possible.
 Through a benefits management platform, recruiters have been able to utilise the digital preboarding, onboarding, and offboarding tools that exist inside the platform.
 Looking for tips on digital recruitment?
 Be sure to read our article on remote onboarding and how to welcome new employees while working from home.

-From employee apps that allow communication through push notifications to employee phones to online meetings and chat services, in many ways, one could argue that communication between employer and employee has never been better.
+From employee apps that allow communication through push notifications via a communication engine to employee phones to online meetings and chat services, in many ways, one could argue that communication between employer and employee has never been better.
 It all boils down to harnessing the tools needed for the future of work.

 What Do HR Professionals Think Today?